arestivo/slides/markdown/security.md

 Also known as **asymmetric** cryptography, is a class of cryptographic algorithms which requires two separate keys, one of which is private and one of which is public.

 * If the sender **signs** a message with his private key, any receiver can **verify** that the message was sent by him.
-* If a sender **encrypts** a message with a public key, **only** receiver having the private key can read that message.
+* If a sender **encrypts** a message with a public key, **only** the receiver having the private key can read that message.
-* Let's see how this works without going to deep into the [math](https://www.onebigfluke.com/2013/11/public-key-crypto-math-explained.html) behind it.
+* Let's see how this works without going too deep into the [math](https://www.onebigfluke.com/2013/11/public-key-crypto-math-explained.html) behind it.

 ---